 Establish why you need a new brand management system

 You have your reasons for needing a brand management system, but no one will use your system if they don’t see the utility value.
 Sending an email with information that a new system is on its way is in other words, not the way to go.

 One purpose of a brand management system is to make everyone’s working day easier and more efficient.
 As such, the system is not only created for the marketing department and their needs.
 If you establish a common ground for this, your colleagues will follow your lead and they will look forward to the launch.

 Highlight arguments such as

-A brand management system is time saving: A large challenge for many companies that doesn’t have a brand management system is the time that is wasted on searching for files and other marketing material, or to wait for the marketing department to deliver requested material.
+A brand management system is time saving: A large challenge for many companies that don’t have a brand management system is the time that is wasted on searching for files and other marketing material or to wait for the marketing department to deliver the requested material.
 An unnecessary time thief that is easily avoidable.

 All employees get more flexibility: With for example proper technology for design templates, all employees can create their own material, without involving the designers.
 Your company avoids the traditional bottlenecks.
 Instead, everyone is self-serviced without breaking the brand profile.